 Here are some approaches and best practices for external QA at clearance:

 External peer review of draft outputs: Identify one or two external experts and ask them to review your draft report or paper.
 These could be academics who research the topic, analysts from a government department, or other professionals in the field.
 Provide them with the draft and specific questions if applicable (e.g., “We’d especially love your thoughts on Section 3, where we interpret the results for policy implications.”).
 Because this isn’t a formal journal peer review, you can keep it flexible – even an email with comments or a phone call discussing their impressions can be extremely useful.
 External reviewers might spot analytical weaknesses, logical leaps, or even simple clarity issues that we’re too close to see.
 They can also validate what we got right, which gives confidence.
-Leverage your networks: e61 has many connections; don’t hesitate to use them for a quick review favor.
+Leverage your networks: e61 has many connections; don’t hesitate to use them for a quick review favour.
 Often, external folks are flattered to be asked and happy to contribute a bit of advice.

 Circulate for broader feedback (when appropriate): In some cases, especially for big reports or important policy notes, we might circulate a late-stage draft to a small circle of stakeholders for feedback.